TheWatcher/webperl/README.md

 Once you have Doxygen and Doxygen Perl Filter installed, run the 'makedocs.sh' script in the main directory to generate the documentation.

+Why Doxygen instead of POD?
+Mainly personal preference: I find documentation written using doxygen formatting and markup vastly easier to write, and much easier to read, than POD documentation.
+Doxygen also provides better output than most POD tools.
+But if you disagree, there's a 'fork' button on github...